 There are a few versions of endoscopic mucosal resection.
 Ask your gastroenterologist about how your procedure will be performed.
 A common approach includes these steps:

-- Insertion of the endoscope and guiding the tip to the area of concern
+- Inserting the endoscope and guiding the tip to the area of concern

-- Injecting a fluid under a lesion to create a kind of cushion between the lesion and healthy tissue underneath it
+- Injecting a fluid under a lesion to create a cushion between the lesion and healthy tissue underneath it

-- Snaring and cutting the lesion to separate it from surrounding healthy tissue
+- Cutting the lesion to separate it from surrounding healthy tissue

 - Removing the abnormal tissue from your body